mcdavid109/FireWall-Projects/README.md

 # More Optimization:

 I would want to use somewhat easier approach.
 I have thought of some data structure like Bloom Filter, Radix Trie but those data structure have following issues:
--Bloom Filter suffers from false positive issue and we need the bit array size to be quite big to handle FP.
+Bloom Filter suffers from false positive issue and we need the bit array size to be quite big to handle FP.
--Radix Trie suffers from very high space complexity also.
+Radix Trie suffers from very high space complexity also.
 As I mentioned, if given more time, I will develop a coordinate compression methods to compress the IP range down to [1 , n]

 # Teams: